 Legalizing Weed And Confronting The Opioid Epidemic

 For years, the massive corporations behind private prisons, the insurance industry, and pharmaceutical cartels have pushed our government to keep up a “War on Drugs” that’s cost billions in taxpayer dollars and led to the arrest of millions of Americans for nonviolent cannabis offenses.
 Meanwhile, the United States is experiencing an opioid overdose crisis, with Missouri alone experiencing more than a thousand opioid-related deaths every year.
 Black communities have suffered a disproportionate impact from the War On Drugs, with Black Americans being 3-4 times more likely to be arrested for cannabis, despite consuming it at the same rate as white Americans.
 Lucas thinks it’s time for a new direction.
-In the U.S. Senate, he’ll fight to legalize cannabis nationwide and invest public resources in the treatment and resources we need to end the Opioid Epidemic.
+In the U.S. Senate, he’ll fight to legalize cannabis nationwide, reassess marijuana convictions, and invest public resources in the treatment and resources we need to end the Opioid Epidemic.

 Achieving Universal Health Care